 - Investigating issues around vaccine safety, including vaccination of at-risk populations.

 Since summer 2000, we have also been contributing to the evaluation of candidate SARS-CoV-2 vaccines to prevent COVID-19.
-We have led Phase 3 studies of the Moderna mRNA-1273 vaccine and the Johnson and Johnson adenovirus-vectored vaccine for SARS-CoV-2.
+We have led Phase 3 studies of the Moderna mRNA-1273 vaccine (COVE) and the Johnson and Johnson adenovirus-vectored vaccine (ENSEMBLE) for SARS-CoV-2.
+Dr. Creech serves as the protocol principal investigator for KidCOVE, a phase 2/3 study of the Moderna mRNA-1273 vaccine in children ages 6 months - 11 years.

 The VVRP also serves as a resource to providers in the area for issues related to vaccine safety through the CDC-funded Clinical Immunization Safety Assessment (CISA) Network.
 If you have questions regarding potential adverse events following immunization or other vaccine-related questions, please contact us.